JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 # 2.2.1- Representation learning evaluation using human point of view
 The labeled data set X<sup>t</sup> is provided to evaluate the reconstruction performance of the convolutional auto-encoder and its category discrimination power.

-For reconstruction evaluation through human point of view, below codes select some samples of X<sup>t</sup> and feed them to the trained convolutional auto-encder and show the outputs.
+For reconstruction evaluation through the human point of view, below codes select some samples of X<sup>t</sup> and feed them to the trained convolutional auto-encoder and show the outputs.
 Figure 1 shows some original and reconstructed images.

     # Image reconstruction using trained convolutional auto-encoder for
     # representation learning evaluation with human point of view